drivendataorg/cloudpathlib/CONTRIBUTING.md

 #### Interactive testing

-By default, we `.gitignore` a file called `sandbox.ipynb` in the root of the project.
-This is a Jupyter notebook that you can use to interactively test the library.
+To interactively test the library, we recommend creating a Jupyter notebook in the root of the project called `sandbox.ipynb`.
+We `.gitignore` a `sandbox.ipynb` file by default for this purpose.
 You can import the library and run commands in the notebook to test functionality.
 This is useful for testing new features or debugging issues.

 It's best to start the notebook with cells to autoreload the library: